-Cetacean Ops is supposed to be a facility aboard the Enterprise-D which, though referred to only twice — in the episodes “The Perfect Mate” and “Yesterday’s Enterprise” — has spoken to the imagination of fans ever since Rick Sternbach and Michael Okuda included it in their Star Trek: The Next Generation Technical Manual (1991) as containing dolphins.
+Cetacean Ops is a facility on the Enterprise-D which, though referred to only twice — in the episodes “The Perfect Mate” and “Yesterday’s Enterprise” — has spoken to the imagination of fans ever since Rick Sternbach and Michael Okuda included it in their Star Trek: The Next Generation Technical Manual as containing dolphins.

 It is stated in the Manual that guidance and navigation research is conducted by a cetacean crew of twelve Bottlenose Dolphins (Tursiops truncatus) and Pacific Bottlenose Dolphins (Tursiops truncatus gilli), who are supervised by two Takaya’s Whales (Orcinus orca takayai).

-From October through December 2005, Andrew Probert, who was Star Trek: The Next Generation‘s senior illustrator during its first season, worked with Perpetual Entertainment to design previously unseen interiors of a Galaxy-class starship for Star Trek Online.
+From October through December 2005, Andrew Probert, who designed the Enterprise-D, worked with Perpetual Entertainment to imagine previously unseen interiors of a Galaxy-class starship for Star Trek Online.
 The project went in a different direction, but Probert’s designs still give us a glimpse of what could have been.